 Anal laxity will affect your sexual enjoyment and often becomes a big strain on dating, casual sex, and relationships.
 There are many young men with anal laxity that negatively impacts many aspects of their life, including self-esteem, continence, sexual satisfaction, and relationships.
 For gay men in particular, as well as any men or women who engage in anal play, keeping control of pelvic floor muscles is critical for life long sexual fulfillment.

 Additionally, kegel exercises don’t require equipment and they take no time at all to complete.
 Are you interested in starting a kegel regimen?
-Read on to learn how to do kegel exercises.
+Read on to learn how to do kegel exercises for men.

 How To Do Anal Kegel Exercises